Advertisement

 Official Application

-Apply directly through the official Housing Authority of the City of Eureka portal.
-Applications are free — never pay anyone to apply on your behalf.
+Contact Housing Authority of the City of Eureka directly to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 WARNING: DO NOT PAY ANYONE TO APPLY FOR HOUSING